August 10, 2021

 Navigating Your Remodeling Timeline: Supply Chain Challenges During the Pandemic

 Whether we like it or not, expecting manufacturing and shipping delays is the new—albeit hopefully temporary—norm.
 The pandemic has been rippling its way through the home remodeling industry one product or trade at a time.
+The dynamics are constantly changing.
 At this point, virtually every aspect of construction is coming to terms with new standards.
 Whether that be pricing increases, labor shortages or delivery delays, we’re feeling the pressure across the board.
 Coupled with extraordinary home project demand, it’s a remodeling world like we’ve never seen before.

 Unpredictable Lead Times Changes & Shipping Delays

 We’ve talked about lumber and construction supply costs going up during this pandemic, but we also wanted to touch base on supply chain challenges.
 Lead time and shipping delays are pushing project timelines out in a way we can’t reasonably predict.
 It’s very hard right now to calculate the exact length of time for a remodeling project.
 According to Zonda, the parent company of BUILDER Magazine, 92% of builders cite the supply chain as a major problem.